Divar71/Divar71/README.md

-   #    # &nbsp&nbsp   Hi 👋, I'm Varshit Tyagi
+   #   Hi 👋, I'm Varshit Tyagi

   ##                                   A passionate frontend developer from India